Who We are

 Special Categories of Personal Data

 Some of the personal data you provide to us may be more sensitive in nature and is treated as a Special Category of personal data.
 This could be information relating to health or criminal convictions, and may be required by us for the specific purposes of underwriting or as part of the claims handling process.
-Such data will only be used for the specific purposes as set out in this policy wording.
+Such data will only be used for the specific purposes it is collected for.

 How we use your Personal Data